Overview: Singapore Employment ACT

 Labor Policies Under The Singapore Employment Act

 There are certain promised benefits under the Singapore Employment Act.
 For example, maternity leaves, yearly paid leaves, paid leaves on public holidays, etc. Workers should make sure that they match all the needs mentioned in the act.
 There are certain provisions to which the recruiter should comply.
-Let’s find out what are those.
+Let’s find out what are those:

 Age

-A worker should at least be of 13 years to be able to apply for recruitment.
+A worker should at least be of 13 years to be able to apply for the recruitment.
 But this can also differ based on his/her work type.
 For instance, a worker can’t employ individuals below 16 years of age in any work area which operates in a hazardous state that can be dangerous for the individual’s health.

 Salary